yangdanny97/chocopy-python-compiler/README.md

 Strings, lists, objects, and refs holding nonlocals are stored in the heap, aligned to 8 bytes.
 Right now, memory does not get freed/garbage collected once it is allocated, so large programs may run out of memory.

 To provide memory safety, string/list indexing have bounds checking and list operations have a null-check, which crashes the program with a generic "unreachable" instruction.

+## LLVM Backend Notes:

+The LLVM backend for this compiler outputs LLVM IR in plaintext `.ll` format which can be compiled using `llc` or interpreted using `lli`:
+1. Use this compiler to generate plaintext LLVM IR
+    - Format:  `python3 main.py --mode llvm <input file> <output dir>`
+    - Example: `python3 main.py --mode llvm tests/runtime/binary_tree.py .`
+2. Run the `.ll` files using `lli`
+    - Example: `lli <.ll file>`
+    - Example: `lli binary_tree.ll`

+The `demo_llvm.sh` script is a useful utility to compile and run files with the LLVM backend with a single command (provide the path to the input source file as an argument).
+- To run the same example as above, run `./demo_llvm.sh tests/runtime/binary_tree.py`

+Generated programs should only depend on the C standard library, so there's no custom runtime to link to.

+### LLVM Backend - Unsupported Features:
+- `input` stdlib function - TODO

+### LLVM Backend - Memory Format, Safety, and Management:

+- strings - null-terminated `char*`, same as C strings
+- lists - first 4 bytes for length, followed by the contents as a packed array
+- ints - 32 bits
+- pointers (objects, strings, lists) - same as C pointers, where `None` is the null pointer
+- objects - struct containing vtable address followed by attributes

+Memory does not get freed/garbage collected once it is allocated, so large programs may run out of memory.

+To provide some memory safety, string/list indexing have bounds checking and list operations have a null-check, which exits the program with a generic error message and line number.

+Error handling is done using the `setjmp`/`longjmp` strategy, with the line of the error/assertion used as the argument for `longjmp`.

 ## FAQ